Home

 Definition of a vehicle

-A vehicle is a means of transport which is used for transport on the ground and which does not run on rails.
+A vehicle is a means of transport used on the ground that does not run on rails.
 This means that airplanes, ships, trains and trams are not considered vehicles.

 Examples of vehicles